Palm Springs Day Trip Includes Flowers and Art

 Meeting one of the buyers of one of the paintings who just wandered into the Fallbrook Arts Center was enlightening.
 Realism and contemporary forms of subject matter were well represented.
 I wound my way through the maze of partitions holding these treasured works of art.

-This exhibit is on through April 10, 2022.
-Thus, time is running out.
-However, if you love art, and particularly watercolors, I suggest you plan a visit soon.
-Go online to see their schedule of exhibits.
-More than one person mentioned not to be missed is their Galaxy of Glass exhibit scheduled for September 24-October 23, 2022.
+If you love art, particularly watercolors, I suggest call them for exhibit details or go online to see their schedule of exhibits.
+More than one person mentioned not to be missed is their Galaxy of Glass exhibit scheduled for the fall.

 As I parked in my carport, I smiled.
-My idea that morning to come home by way of a road less traveled proved to be one of great fun and learning.
-I believe that if you want an exciting life, plan something, yet, remain flexible.
+My idea that morning to come home on a less traveled road proved to be one of great fun and learning.
+I believe that if you want an exciting life, plan something yet, remain flexible.

 Follow more of my discoveries at the bottom of the page of my website: www.PalmSpringsInsiderGuide.com